Munier Raychouni: Bahrain

 Under contract with Bahraini Second Division club Isa Town for the 2014–15 season, the defender was satisfied with the experience of playing professionally abroad but expressed desire to go back to Germany.

 Return to Germany

 Between 2017 and 2018, Raychouni simultaneously served as head coach and played for CFC Hertha 06 of the German fifth division.

 Managerial career

 After an experience as player-manager of CFC Hertha 06, in 2018 Raychouni became manager of Berliner AK 07.
+He went on to be the interim manager of Jahn Regensburg in May 2025.